-Split-dollar life insurance plans may have the cost of the life insurance split between more than one party, where each pays their share of the premium cost.
-The same type of provision may be made in the split-dollar plan to assign beneficiaries and restrict or grant access to cash values.
+For instance, plans may require two or more people to divide the cost of the life insurance policy, where each pays a portion of the premium.
+The same provision may be made when assigning beneficiaries to restrict or grant access to cash values.

 - Between employer and employee